chuanqisun/blog/src/posts/20250126-two-types-of-work.md

 ## Comparison

 For me, coding is often Type 1 work, while design is Type 2 work.
 I've made this chart to compare the two types of work.
-Knowning which type of work I'm currently doing helps me approach challanges with the right mindset.
+Knowning which one I'm doing helps me approach challanges with the right expectation for results.

 | Aspect             | Type 1 Work         | Type 2 Work                |
 | ------------------ | ------------------- | -------------------------- |